ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 linkTitle: Discover APIs and services
 weight: 30
 date: 2020-11-19
-description: Learn how to configure the Axway Istio agents to discover your APIs and services.
+description: Learn how to configure the Amplify Istio Agent to discover your APIs and services.
 ---

 ## Before you begin